What we do for the children

 When the children come into us at the start of the year they are very stressed and often violent, involved in crime and prostitution as a normal state of affairs.
 Within weeks they realise we are serious and things are improving for them.
 This removes the stress and anger and they quickly become great children that are fun, witty and intelligent and a pleasure to be around and support…it is very rewarding for us to help them turn their lives around.

-This year we have taken in many Ebola orphans - read more about our work on our dedicated Ebola page.
+During the Ebola crisis, we took in many orphans - read more about our work on our dedicated Ebola page.

 The work of the charity in Sierra Leone is supported by generous regular giving and fundraising through the UK charity, St George Foundation, UK.
 Find out how you can help.